achingbrain/munitorum/README.md

 - Vindicator demolisher cannon has no Disrupt rule, Fellblade and Auxillia Malcador Annihalator ones do
 - Imperial Militia faction has no points limit for Lords of War detachments
 - If the army includes a Force Commander and only Rogue Psykers (not Discipline Masters), does the first Rogue Psyker have to be in the same formation as the Force Commander?
+- Mechanicum Support Detachments can take up to 4 upgrades, what about Line Detachments?
 - Mechanicum Taghmata Krios, Karacnos and Triaros have the Walker special rule but are tanks
 - Mechanicum Ordinatus Minor Volkite Culverins have both AP4+ and AP6+
 - Mechanicum Avenger Strike Fighters and Primaris Lighting have no stats - same as Imperial Militia?
 - Mechanicum Falchion has better CC and FF than Legion Falchion and better Volcano Cannon - TK(2D3) vs TK(D3+1)
 - Mechanicum Ordinatus Majoris Nova Cannon has no Fixed Forward Fire Arc rule?
 - Questoris Knight-Errant thermal cannon is MW4+ at 30cm but MW5+ at 15cm?
+Should it be the other way round?
 - Cerastus Knight-Acheron flame cannon has no small arms range
 - Questoris Knight-Magaera/Styrix Twin Linked Rad Cleanser has 15cm range but is not Small Arms?
 - Acastas Knight Porpyhrion and Questoris Knight-Warden both have Ironstorm Missile Pods but stats are different